Ted7315894/RepoForShareData/ESP/aaa.md

 Please check results on both the iothub and device side:

-- iothub: log into iothub-explorer, and monitor events with command `iothub-explorer monitor-events AirConditionDevice_001 --login 'HostName=youriothub-ms-lot-hub.azure-devices.cn;SharedAccessKeyName=iothubowner;SharedAccessKey=zMeLQ0JTlZXVcHBVOwRFVmlFtcCz+CtbDpUPBWexbIY='`
+- iothub: log into iothub-explorer, and monitor events with command `iothub-explorer monitor-events yourdevice --login 'yourprimarykey'`
 - ESP device: monitor events with command `make monitor`

 ESP device would send data to the Azure cloud, and then you would be able to receive data at the iothub side.